 - Who in your life do you dislike for no clear reason?
 Consider how they act as a mirror for your hidden (or not-so-hidden) tendencies.

 - Which famous person, or TV/film character, do you hate with irrational intensity?
 Again, what are they showing you about yourself?

 - Who would you be if all these aspects of your shadow were allowed to run rampant?
 Take time to describe this reality… what does this place look like?
 What kind of relationships do you have?
 How do you spend your days?
-Which personal values have you neglected?
+Which core values have you neglected?

 How was that?
 Tough, I imagine.
 After all, you’ve just taken a gentle peek through the gates of your own private hell.

 Keep that feeling in mind as you move forward, because it’s likely no one will sound any alarm bells if you take the road towards it.
 The repulsive energy associated with that painful vision can be harnessed in your journey of personal growth.